manifoldxyz/reserved-ownership-accounts/README.md

 ## Motivation

 It is common for web services to allow their users to hold on-chain assets via custodial wallets.
 These wallets are typically EOAs, deployed smart contract wallets or omnibus contracts, with private keys or asset ownership information stored on a traditional database.
-This proposal outlines a solution that avoids the security concerns associated with historical approaches, and rids the need and implications of services custoding user assets
+This proposal outlines a solution that avoids the security concerns associated with historical approaches, and rids the need and implications of services controlling user assets

 Users on external services that choose to leverage the following specification can be given an Ethereum address to receive assets without the need to do any on-chain transaction.
 These users can choose to attain control of said addresses at a future point in time.
 Thus, on-chain assets can be sent to and owned by a user beforehand, therefore enabling the formation of an on-chain identity without requiring the user to interact with the underlying blockchain.